PaulHancock/Aegean/doc/includes/BANE.md

   -h, --help            show this help message and exit

 Configuration Options:
-  --out OUT_BASE        Basename for output images default:
+  --out OUT_BASE        Basename for output images default: FileName_{bkg,rms}.fits --grid STEP_SIZE STEP_SIZE
-                        FileName_{bkg,rms}.fits
-  --grid STEP_SIZE STEP_SIZE
                         The [x,y] size of the grid to use.
 Default = ~4* beam size square.
   --box BOX_SIZE BOX_SIZE
                         The [x,y] size of the box over which the rms/bkg is calculated.
 Default = 5*grid.
   --cores CORES         Number of cores to use.
 Default = all available.
   --stripes STRIPES     Number of slices.
+  --slice CUBE_INDEX    If the input data is a cube, then this slice will determine the array index of the image which
-  --nomask              Don't mask the output array [default = mask] --noclobber           Don't run if output files already exist.
-Default is to
+                        will be processed by BANE --nomask              Don't mask the output array [default = mask] --noclobber           Don't run if output files already exist.
+Default is to run+overwrite.
-                        run+overwrite.
   --debug               debug mode, default=False --compress            Produce a compressed output file.
   --cite                Show citation information.